iagompinheiro/collections-list/README.md

 # desafio-collections-list

-Exercitando e consolidando o aprendizado adquirido no módulo de collections do bootcamp do Santander.
+Exercitando e consolidando o aprendizado adquirido no módulo de collections do Bootcamp do Santander.
+A collection utilizada é do tipo LIST.

 ## Sobre o projeto